malramsay64/phd-thesis/03_Glassy_Dynamics/molecular_relaxation.md

 and conditions describing when the state change occurs.
 ](../03_Glassy_Dynamics/figures/last_passage.pdf){#fig:last_passage_state width=80%}

-![Structural relaxation compared with the last passage time ](../Projects/Dynamics/figures/last_passage_time.svg){width=80% #fig:last_passage_time}
+![Comparing the structural relaxation $\tau_S$ with the last passage time shows a similar temperature dependence for both quantities.
+The estimate of the errors are shown with a error bar that is smaller than the marker for all values.
+](../Projects/Dynamics/figures/last_passage_time.svg){width=80% #fig:last_passage_time}

 ## Single particle diffusion